Nomad: Mini WIFI Media Server

 1. If you encounter an error while flashing along the lines of: fatal error: <libraryname>.h: No such file or directory

 2. It usually means your libraries are the wrong version.
-I recommend cleaning out everything in your library folder (usually C:\Users\<yourusername>\Documents\Arduino\libraries on windows) and replacing it with the libraries here (extract the file into libraries)
+I recommend cleaning out everything in your library folder (usually C:\Users\<yourusername>\Documents\Arduino\libraries on windows) and updating with just the required ones.

 3. Then try to re-flash, it should work.